- Medicare enrollment in Maryland surpassed one million people as of April 2018.

 The national average Medicare spending that year was $10,096 per enrollee, so Medicare spending in Maryland was virtually the same as the national average.
 On the extreme ends of the spectrum, Louisiana had the highest average per-enrollee costs, at $11,932, while Hawaii had the lowest, at $6,971.

-If you need help with your Medicare application in Maryland or have general questions about Medicare eligibility in Maryland, you can contact the Maryland Senior Health Insurance Program.
+If you need help with your Medicare application in Maryland or have general questions about Medicare eligibility in Maryland, try one of these resources for assistance.

-The Maryland Health Care Commission’s Consumer Guide to Long Term Care is also a good resource for people with Medicare who want to understand how they’ll need to prepare for the potential cost of long-term care.
+- The Maryland Health Care Commission’s Consumer Guide to Long Term Care also provides helpful information on preparing for the cost of long-term care.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.